 What should I watch for while using this medicine?

-This medicine can cause an increase in blood pressure or a faster heart beat.
+This medicine can cause an increase in blood pressure.
 Check with your doctor for instructions on monitoring your blood pressure while taking this medicine.

 Your mouth may get dry.
 Chewing sugarless gum, sucking hard candy and drinking plenty of water will help.
 Contact your doctor if the problem does not go away or is severe.